cosmos/ibc-go/docs/docs/02-apps/01-transfer/04-messages.md

 You can find more information about other applications that use the memo field in the [chain registry](https://github.com/cosmos/chain-registry/blob/master/_memo_keys/ICS20_memo_keys.json).

 Please note that the memo field is always meant to be consumed only on the final destination chain.
-The transfer module guarantees that the memo field in the intermediary chains is empty.
+This means that the transfer module will guarantee that the memo field in the intermediary chains is empty.